Each Hand and Wrist Specialist at Tidewater Orthopaedics Treats Patients from Hampton, Williamsburg, Newport News, and the Surrounding VA Areas

 - Microsurgery vascular

-In the Hampton Roads area, Dr. Nicholas Smerlis and Dr. Robert Campolattaro are the only two board-certified (American Board of Orthopaedic Surgery) orthopaedic surgeons who have attained CAQs in hand surgery – and both of these renowned surgeons practice with Tidewater Orthopaedics.
+In the Hampton Roads area, Dr. Robert Campolattaro is the only board-certified (American Board of Orthopaedic Surgery) orthopaedic surgeon who have attained CAQs in hand surgery – and this renowned surgeon practices with Tidewater Orthopaedics.

 Like our surgeons, the physical therapists at Tidewater Orthopaedics have also completed extensive training and earned special certifications.
 This is important because physical therapy is often an essential part of treatment for any hand or wrist condition, and our patients have access to highly qualified hand therapists who are certified through the Hand Therapy Certification Commission.
 Our outstanding hand therapy department further differentiates us from other orthopaedic practices in the area.